While in his cell [whilst incarcerated for embezzlement, fraud and forgery],

 Von Daniken won’t discuss the nature of the vision…

-Erich Von Daniken, ancient astronaut alien fame (or, infamy)—was interviewed by Timothy Ferris; an interview you can find scanned from the original magazine here and yet, one that no one seems to have transcribed as of yet which is why we will provide much of the text within this series; previous segments part 1, part 2, part 3, part 4, part 5, part 6, part 7, part 8 and part 9.
+Erich Von Daniken, ancient astronaut alien fame (or, infamy)—was interviewed by Timothy Ferris; an interview you can find scanned from the original magazine here and yet, one that no one seems to have transcribed as of yet which is why we will provide much of the text within this series; previous segments part 1, part 2, part 3, part 4, part 5, part 6, part 7, part 8, part 9 and part 10.

 Timothy Ferris asked, “in Gold of the Gods in which you suggest that the banana was brought to Earth from space?
 Were you serious?”

 He was referring to this bit of text:

 The banana, a delicious item of food, has been known in every tropical and subtropical region of the earth for many thousands of years.
 The Indian saga tells of the "wonderful Kandali" (= banana bush) which the "Manu," the loftiest spirits and protectors of mankind, brought to our planet from another star which was much further along the path of evolution than our earth.